kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ###### Will enabling / using this feature result in introducing new API types?

 - API type: EvictionRequest
+- Supported number of objects per cluster: TBD; eventually could be up to the number of pods per cluster (150000) x times number of requesters (1-9).
+- Supported number of objects per namespace: TBD; eventually could be up to the number of pods per namespace x times number of requesters (1-9).

+- API type: Eviction
 - Supported number of objects per cluster: TBD; eventually could be up to the number of pods per cluster (150000).
 - Supported number of objects per namespace: TBD; eventually could be up to the number of pods per namespace.